ArcanePlugins/LevelledMobs/docs/wiki/home.md

 **Warning: This Wiki is for LM4, not [LM3](https://github.com/ArcanePlugins/LevelledMobs/Wiki).** They're wildly different!

 This is a temporary site to develop the LM4 Wiki to a sufficient state.
-These links will be moved to a side-bar area.

-Please note that this will also mean that you will find inner pages hidden inside the 'See Also' sections of some pages. 😄
+Unfortunately there is no side-bar to put navigation links in, so we'll have to list them out whenever required. :)

 <br>